 Career training for a job in the cooking arts

-This accelerated program will prepare students to perform the duties and responsibilities required by entry-level positions in the culinary field.
+This accelerated program offered at our San Jose, CA campus will prepare students to perform the duties and responsibilities required by entry-level positions in the culinary field.
 Students will gain the essential cooking skills used by professional chefs.
 Students will learn to prepare a variety of foods using different preparation methods.
 Students will acquire their ServSafe® certifications.

 What you’ll learn in the essential cooking arts program: